kmarryo/frontend-nanodegree-mobile-portfolio/README.md

 1. Download this project via github (clone or download)
 2. Open a browser and visit localhost:8080 or you can simply open the index.html straight in your browser window

+OR

+To just look at the final result you can visit my[GitHub Pages-Site](https://kmarryo.github.io/frontend-nanodegree-mobile-portfolio/)

 ## Improvements made to speed up the project

 ### Increasing PageSpeed